Opryland USA: 1980s and 1990s

 In 1981, Opryland expanded its footprint for the second and final time.
 The new area, entitled "Grizzly Country", was built on the extreme north end of the park to house the Grizzly River Rampage, a river rafting ride.
 The ride was promoted by a band called the Grizzly River Boys, later known as the Tennessee River Boys.
 The band was originally intended to promote the park via a one-time television special, but became popular enough that they became an ongoing attraction at the park for several years.
 The band's membership originally included Ty Herndon, and after several personnel changes, grew to become the band Diamond Rio.

 In 1984, Opryland added a third roller coaster, The Screamin' Delta Demon (an Intamin bobsled roller coaster), in the New Orleans area of the park.
 This project also added a second park gate adjacent to the parking lot, primarily used as a group entrance/exit.

 In the mid-1980s, "Trickets" (three-day admission tickets for one price) were introduced and large numbers of season passes were sold to residents of the Nashville area.

-In the late 1980s and early 1990s, two new competitors to Opryland would emerge: Kentucky Kingdom in Louisville, Kentucky, and Dollywood in Pigeon Forge, Tennessee (which had recently been converted and expanded from its previous incarnation as Silver Dollar City).
+In the late 1980s and early 1990s, two new competitors to Opryland emerged: Kentucky Kingdom in Louisville, Kentucky, and Dollywood in Pigeon Forge, Tennessee (which had recently been converted and expanded from its previous incarnation as Silver Dollar City).
 These two parks grew into regional destinations, contributing in part to a decline in Opryland attendance.
 Partially in response to the competition, and to entice out-of-town guests, package deals including hotel rooms, Opryland tickets, and admission to the Grand Ole Opry were developed and marketed throughout the region.

 Annual changes were made to the park to continue to attract local Nashvillians as well as out-of-town visitors.
 Large attractions such as the General Jackson Showboat, new roller coasters, and water rides were installed on a biennial basis until 1989, with the opening of the Chaos roller coaster.
-The final large attraction to open would be The Hangman roller coaster in 1995.
+In the early 1990s, Opryland management—facing changing consumer preferences and limited land to expand upon—honored the park's initial concept and invested in its live music entertainment, rather than building traditional theme park attractions.
+The next (and final) large attraction to open would be The Hangman roller coaster in 1995.

 Gaylord Broadcasting spun off Opryland USA, Inc. as a public company and renamed it Gaylord Entertainment Company on October 24, 1991.